codekansas/codekansas.github.io/_posts/2016-07-18-generative.markdown

 Some references which explore this topic in greater detail can be found here:

- - [Modeling Temporal Dependencies in High-Dimensional Sequences: Application to Polyphonic Music Generation and Transcription][modeling-temporal-dependencies]: This paper from the University of Montreal in 2012 presented a Restricted Boltzmann Machine model which was used to generate music.
+ - **Modeling Temporal Dependencies in High-Dimensional Sequences: Application to Polyphonic Music Generation and Transcription**: This [paper][modeling-temporal-dependencies] from the University of Montreal in 2012 presented a Restricted Boltzmann Machine model which was used to generate music.
 They tied together timesteps of a Restricted Boltzmann Machine with recurrent units, allowing it to generatively model time-varying sequences.
 They wrote a very nice tutorial on how to build their model [here][deeplearning-rnnrbm].
- - [The Unreasonable Effectiveness of Recurrent Neural Networks][karpathy-effectiveness]: This was a really popular blog post about using neural networks to generate text based on a reference text.
+ - **The Unreasonable Effectiveness of Recurrent Neural Networks**: [This][karpathy-effectiveness] was a really popular blog post about using neural networks to generate text based on a reference text.
 There are many cool examples of applying this to other things, including [generating Irish Folk music](https://soundcloud.com/seaandsailor/sets/char-rnn-composes-irish-folk-music) and [speeches like Obama](https://medium.com/@samim/obama-rnn-machine-generated-political-speeches-c8abd18a2ea0#.38lq4zkal).
- - [Speech Recognition with Deep Recurrent Neural Networks][graves-speech]: A pretty influential paper from Geoff Hinton and company in 2013 which explains LSTMs in greater detail.
+ - **Speech Recognition with Deep Recurrent Neural Networks**: A pretty influential [paper][graves-speech] from Geoff Hinton and company in 2013 which explains LSTMs in greater detail.
- - [Multimodal Learning with Deep Boltzmann Machines][multimodal-learning] This paper describes using a probabilistic model to couple data from different modalities (in particular, vision and text) and generate one given the other.
+ - **Multimodal Learning with Deep Boltzmann Machines**: [This paper][multimodal-learning] describes using a probabilistic model to couple data from different modalities (in particular, vision and text) and generate one given the other.
 For example, given some keywords, their model is able to generate relevant images, and given an image, is able to generate descriptive keywords.

 # Installing dependencies